Tarquinous/wg-expanded-editor-3/README.md

 * Input restraints removed.
 This includes:
   * Negative starting gold for players

-These aside, the mod also currently has these limitations that may be implemented in the future:
+These aside, the mod also currently has these limitations:
 * The Loaded Thief unit type is not placable

+For the curious, these are a list of features not provided due to in-game lack of support:
+* City terrain - Crashes due to lack of sprites
+* smoke_producer, heal_area, and damage_area units - Crashes due to lack of sprites

+## Future ideas

+Below are some features I would like to implement, if it is found to be possible:
+* Ambient sounds as 'music' options for maps
+* Place more than one Commander on the map at a time even after the mod is disabled
+* Allow terrain to be placed in any location regardless of adjacent terrain